 Blooms The Chemist

-At Blooms The Chemist, in their window you will be able to see Alison Parkinson’s Ciel Mysterieux creation made using porcelain and steel.
+At Blooms The Chemist, in their window you will be able to see Anton Hasell’s Predator and Prey creation made using stainless steel, bronze and steel.

 More about The Toorak Village Sculpture Exhibition